Anthropomorphism: Modern literature

 Richard Adams developed a distinctive take on anthropomorphic writing in the 1970s: his debut novel, Watership Down (1972), featured rabbits that could talk—with their own distinctive language (Lapine) and mythology—and included a police-state warren, Efrafa.
 Despite this, Adams attempted to ensure his characters' behavior mirrored that of wild rabbits, engaging in fighting, copulating and defecating, drawing on Ronald Lockley's study The Private Life of the Rabbit as research.
 Adams returned to anthropomorphic storytelling in his later novels The Plague Dogs (1977) and Traveller (1988).

 By the 21st century, the children's picture book market had expanded massively.
 (Note: It is estimated that the UK market for children's books was worth £672m in 2004.)
 Perhaps a majority of picture books have some kind of anthropomorphism, with popular examples being The Very Hungry Caterpillar (1969) by Eric Carle and The Gruffalo (1999) by Julia Donaldson.

 Anthropomorphism in literature and other media led to a sub-culture known as furry fandom, which promotes and creates stories and artwork involving anthropomorphic animals, and the examination and interpretation of humanity through anthropomorphism.
 This can often be shortened in searches as "anthro", used by some as an alternative term to "furry".

 Anthropomorphic characters have also been a staple of the comic book genre.
 The most prominent one was Neil Gaiman's the Sandman which had a huge impact on how characters that are physical embodiments are written in the fantasy genre.
 Other examples also include the mature Hellblazer (personified political and moral ideas), Fables and its spin-off series Jack of Fables, which was unique for having anthropomorphic representation of literary techniques and genres.
 Various Japanese manga and anime have used anthropomorphism as the basis of their story.
 Examples include Squid Girl (anthropomorphized squid), Hetalia: Axis Powers (personified countries), Upotte!! (personified guns), Arpeggio of Blue Steel and Kancolle (personified ships).

+In media

 In film

 Big Buck Bunny is a free animated short featuring anthropomorphic characters.

-Some of the most notable examples are the Walt Disney characters Mickey Mouse, Donald Duck, Goofy, and Oswald the Lucky Rabbit; the Looney Tunes characters Bugs Bunny, Daffy Duck, and Porky Pig; and an array of others from the 1920s to the present day.
+Some of the most notable examples are the Walt Disney characters Mickey Mouse, Donald Duck, Goofy, and Oswald the Lucky Rabbit; the Looney Tunes characters Bugs Bunny, Daffy Duck, and Porky Pig; the Tom and Jerry characters Tom Cat and Jerry Mouse, Spike the Bulldog and Tyke the Bulldog; and an array of others from the 1920s to the present day.